 Vienna is a beautiful and safe city.
 It gets quite warm there in July but it can also be cool, especially in the evenings and at night.
 You should pack a range of comfortable and nicer clothes.
 Viennese tend to look quite nice when they go out to eat or to evening entertainments.

-The Vienna International Dance Festival is July 11-August 11, 2013.
+The Vienna International Dance Festival is typically held in the month of July and August.
 Visit this website for more information.

 City Websites & Vienna Guides

 - What’s On When: Vienna Guide and Vienna Events

 - City Walks Vienna Travel Guide